lingnath/Data-Engineering-Final-Project/README.md

     - AmazonAthenaFullAccess
     - AmazonS3FullAccess
     - IAMFullAccess
-  - Create a .env file in the following format:
+  - In the main folder, create a .env file in the following format:
   <br>ACCESS_KEY=''
   <br>SECRET_KEY=''
   - Enter your credentials in the .env file